JaberQezelbash/DEQ-KAN/README.md

 ## Introduction

-**Kolmogorov–Arnold Networks (KANs)** place univariate basis expansions on each dimension-to-dimension “edge,” rather than having a single global activation on each node.
+**KANs** place univariate basis expansions on each dimension-to-dimension “edge,” rather than having a single global activation on each node.
 They are mathematically grounded in the Kolmogorov–Arnold representation theorem and can be more expressive and interpretable than standard MLPs.
-**Deep Equilibrium Models (DEQs)** eliminate explicit layers by formulating a single transformation and iterating it until convergence.
+**DEQs** eliminate explicit layers by formulating a single transformation and iterating it until convergence.
 This “infinite-depth” representation uses only the memory needed for one layer’s parameters.
 By **merging DEQs with KANs**, **DEQ-KAN** repeatedly refines a hidden state in tandem with CNN-extracted features, enabling better classification results across imbalanced, multi-class, or small-image tasks in medical imaging.

 DEQ-KAN combines: